Fredholm notions in scale calculus and Hamiltonian Floer theory: Abstract

 \section{Abstract}

-We give an equivalent definition of the Fredholm property for linear operators on scale Banach spaces and introduce a (nonlinear) scale Fredholm property with respect to a splitting of the domain.
+We give an equivalent definition of the Fredholm property for linear operators on scale Banach spaces and introduce a nonlinear scale Fredholm property with respect to a splitting of the domain.
 The latter implies the Fredholm property introduced by Hofer-Wysocki-Zehnder in terms of contraction germs, but is easier to check in practice and holds in applications to holomorphic curve moduli spaces.
-We demonstrate this at the example of trajectory breaking in Hamiltonian Floer theory.
+We demonstrate this at the example of trajectory breaking in Hamiltonian Floer theory, using a setup that can also be specified to Morse theory.